It’s getting harder and harder to get your customer’s attention. They are deluged with information, so they scan-click-delete.

 Here are the six steps to designing a class to use as a marketing tool:

 - Start with what the audience wants to learn.
 Students don’t care about what you want to teach.
 They only care about what they want to learn.
-So do your market research and ask your audience what challenges they have, then design a class around solving those problems.
+Do your market research and ask your audience what challenges they have, then design a class around solving those problems.

 - Write a sizzling lesson plan.
-Map out what you’re going to say, in a logical order that simplifies the information.
+Map out which topics you’ll cover, in a logical order that simplifies the information.
 Take the information that’s overloading your audience, and sift it into what’s most important, with usable action steps.
+The key to a good free class is to give them value, which builds trust between you and your student.
+Don’t waste their time with fluff.

 - Design a red-hot opening.
 You’ve been in those “salesinars” where the teacher spends the first 20 minutes talking about themselves.
 Your eyes roll back in your head and you mumble, “When will this teacher ever get to the important content?”
 Don’t do that to your students — they deserve better for committing their time to attend your class.
 Start with a big bang: huge, useful content in the first 5 minutes.
 Then they’ll be saying, “Oh, I can’t wait to hear what comes next!”

 - Make it interactive.
-Create discussion questions, tell stories and create exercises so your students don’t fall asleep halfway through.
+Design interactive discussion questions, tell stories and create exercises so your students don’t fall asleep halfway through.
 Adult students need you to change the pace of the class every 10 minutes or so.
-“All lecture” classes are a thing of the past, and there are dozens of teaching strategies that put some jazz into your class design.
-Remember that there’s a high ratio of lurkers to participants, so learn how to reach both introverts and extroverts and learn how to engage them in the learning conversation.
+There are dozens of teaching strategies that put some jazz into your class design.
+Remember that there’s a high ratio of “lurkers” to active participants, so learn how to reach both introverts and extroverts and learn how to engage them in the learning conversation.

 - Set your marketing goals.
-Whether you’re offering a free class to build your mailing list or you’re introducing your audience to a new product or service, have specific marketing goals for your class so you can measure if it’s working.
+How can you know if your free classes are working as a marketing method if you can’t measure what success looks like?
+Whether you’re offering a free class to build your mailing list or introducing your audience to a new product or service, have specific marketing goals for your class so you can measure what works and what doesn’t.

 - Have a plan for what you’ll do, after the class, to continue the conversation.
 Your class isn’t a one-off marketing technique, it’s part of a bigger marketing plan.
 Decide how you’ll follow-up with the participants.
 Consider a post-class email marketing campaign that provides them with recordings, handouts, and resources to cement what they’ve learned and remind them of the products or services you offer.